thomasledermann/MediationPartialVsFull/README.md

 - to calculate effect sizes for all direct effects.
 - to estimate power using bootstrap power simulations.

 Reference: Ledermann, T., Myriam, R. , & Fritz, M. S. (under review).
-On partial versus full mediation and effect sizes for direct and indirect effects.
+On partial versus full mediation and the importance of effect sizes.